gamingwithevets/pyu8disasx/README.md

 Nope!
 Not yet.

 ## Module (`disas.py`)
+In its current state, the module is still very experimental and unfinished.
+The documentation below does not include everything at the moment.

 ### Getting started
 First, you will need to place the repostory directory in the same one as your Python script, then add this to your script:
 ```python